Maikxx/meesterproef-1819/README.md

 I also started refactoring a lot of code to meet my refactor goal.

+When speaking to Laurens, I had to express that I am totally burnt out with this project and that I no longer am able to do a lot more things to the project.

+The final days of this week I mainly started to focus on writing the articles and documentation for the weekly mingles.

 ## Reflection

 <!-- Aan de hand van de relevante vakrubrics... -->